gramcha/adtech-system/ingest-service/README.md

 - src/main/java/com/gramcha is standard package strucutre.
     - entities - It contains the entity classes (schema) of delivery, click, and Install.
 These classes are represented Redis entities and same is used in the Kafka data schema.
     - ingestservice - It contains the spring boot application class and other sub packages given below.
-    - config - It provides RedisTemplate class bean and radish connection factory bean.
+    - config - It provides RedisTemplate class bean and Redis connection factory bean.
     - controller - It has RestController class which exposes the required endpoints.
     - exception - It has Hateoas based global exception controller of this web service.
 All the unhandled exceptions are handled here and the corresponding format response will be returned.
     - models - It has the DTO classes which will be received in exposed POST endpoints.